openmina/mina-frontend/MetricsTracing.md

 Next, click on the **Snark Pool** tab.

 ### Snark pool

+Why (I actually asked someone about this but they said its just a way to view the internal state of the node/the Snark pool)

 On this tab, we can inspect the contents of the internal state of the node, specifically the node's SNARK pool.